Earwax removal – your common questions answered

 If ear drops don’t help and you’re still getting symptoms, speak with your GP.
 Sometimes, they may be able to offer treatments for earwax removal.
 Or they may refer you to a specialist ear care service for treatment.

-• Microsuction.
-This involves using a vacuum device to suck the wax out, under a microscope.
+• using a vacuum device to suck the wax out, known as microsuction, under a microscope

-• Manual removal.
-This is where the wax is removed using a probe.
+• manual removal where the wax is removed using a probe

-Your GP can talk to you about the most appropriate method of wax removal for you.
+Having a build-up of earwax can cause unpleasant symptoms.
+Contact your GP to find out about the most appropriate method of wax removal for you.

 Dr Rishi Patel (he/him)

 • Cerumen impaction.
-Summary.
-BMJ Best Practice. bestpractice.bmj.com, last reviewed 14 January 2022
+Diagnosis.
+History and exam.
+BMJ Best Practice.
+Bestpractice.bmj.com.
+Last reviewed 14 January 2022

 • Earwax.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised March 2021
+Diagnosis.
+NICE Clinical Knowledge Summaries.
+Cks.nice.org.uk.
+Last revised March 2021

-• Removal of ear wax.
-NICE British National Formulary. bnf.nice.org.uk, last updated 3 February 2022
+• Ear.
+Removal of ear wax.
+NICE British National Formulary.
+Bnf.nice.org.
+Last updated 3 February 2022

 About our health information